 Professional fumigation is an intensive (and likely expensive) process that requires significant preparation.
 The area to be fumigated must be cleared of all consumables (like foodstuff) and completely sealed while the fumigants (gases) do their work.
-These fumigants are harmful to humans, pets, and plants as well as bed bugs, so the room is off limits while they’re present.
+These fumigants are harmful to humans, pets, and plants as well as bed bugs, so the room is off-limits while they’re present.

 If the infestation is severe enough, the entire property may have to be tented up and fumigated at once.
-This is an even harsher process, because in addition to removing all food, plants, and linens, you’ll have to find somewhere else to stay for a few days (the exact duration of this process will depend, but can take as long as a week).
+This is an even harsher process because, in addition to removing all food, plants, and linens, you’ll have to find somewhere else to stay for a few days (the exact duration of this process will depend, but can take as long as a week).

 Once the fumigation is finished, the gases must be fully ventilated before the area is safe to enter.
 At that point, you can begin the job of sweeping up hundreds of dead bed bugs — which, since they put you through all this, may prove to be a more cathartic chore than most.

-We recommend our readers to use a combination of Cimexa Dust and steam cleaning around the mattress to eradicate bed bugs and using pyrethrins/pyrethroids around baseboards, among a few other tips and tricks.
+We recommend our readers to use a combination of Cimexa Dust and steam cleaning around the mattress to eradicate bed bugs and use pyrethrins/pyrethroids around baseboards, among a few other tips and tricks.
 Follow our full 6 steps on getting rid of bed bugs for the complete strategy.